MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-content-management-framework.md

     - ...
 ```

-In this case, all information on each company (including it's branch offices) is collected on the company page.
+In this case, all information on each company (including its branch offices) is collected on the company page.
 However, requirements change.
 If you instead add another template `branch-office` and represent individual branch offices as individual pages, this will allow you to later add frontend pages for each branch office as well, by just adding a PHP template for the `branch-office` template – without having to migrate any data.
 In this case, the page tree will have one more level of hierarchy:

 ```text
 - Companies (/companies/)